stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 }
 ```

-Transforming a bit-field mask to the corresponding enumeration constants is slightly more involved:
+Transforming a bit-field mask to the corresponding enumeration constants is slightly more involved, the following helper walks the bits of the mask and maps each to the corresponding enumeration constant:

 ```java
 public TreeSet<E> enumerate(int mask) {